Eating Healthy in Cuba, the Country of Scarcity

 - Depending on how long you will be here, consider growing your own fruits and veggies.

 - To truly eat clean and healthy, cooking will likely become your new friend.
 You’ll not only be eating healthy and saving money, you’ll also be saving time.
-Eating in a restaurant in Cuba can take hours.
+Eating in a restaurant in Cuba can take hours (like everything else in Cuba).

 Finding Specific Fresh Foods